OFFLINE-GmbH/oc-bootstrapper/README.md

 7. Your selected theme gets downloaded and installed
 8. All your plugins get downloaded and installed
 9. A .gitignore file gets created
+10. A push to deploy setup gets initialized for you

 ## Dependencies